HL7/smp-ig/input/pagecontent/specification.md

 The first entry in the Bundle **SHALL** be a List resource complying with the MedicationList defined in this IG to ensure the content is sufficient to appropriately populate a full medication list.

-All GUIDs used **SHALL** be unique, including across independent prior authorization submissions - with the exception that the same resource instance being referenced in distinct prior authorization request Bundles can have the same GUID.

 All resources **SHALL** comply with their respective profiles.
 FHIR elements not marked as 'must support' **MAY** be included in resources, but client systems should have no expectation of such elements being processed.

-This IG treats everything that happens beyond the defined operations endpoint receiving the FHIR bundle as a black box.
-This black box includes any business associate(s), clearinghouse(s), payers, contracted review entities,  and other intermediaries that may be involved in the PA request and response.
-It is up to that black box to ensure that any regulatory requirements are met and to perform all processing within the allowed timeframe.

 All transactions in SMP are synchronous and **SHALL** require one of the following HTTP responses: